sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 v1.10.0 - 2018
 v1.13.0 - 2018

-So some controlplane components have the same version while some dont:
+So some controlplane components have the same version, while some dont:

 kube-apiserver  controller-manager kube-scheduler kubelet kube-proxy kubectl: v1.13.4 - same version

-ETCD CLUSTER: - v3.2.18  COREDNS: - v1.1.3 - different version
+ETCD CLUSTER: - v3.2.18  COREDNS: - v1.1.3 - different versions

 Ideally, None of the components should be at an higher version than the kubeapi server: X